maahi902/Fetch_Rewards_Task/Task 2.md

 LIMIT 1;
 ```

-###6.
-Which brand has the most transactions among users who were created within the past 6 months?
+## 6. Which brand has the most transactions among users who were created within the past 6 months?

--STEP 1: Identify Users Created Within the Past 6 Months
+- STEP 1: Identify Users Created Within the Past 6 Months

 ```
 SELECT DISTINCT userId